Electrical Safety Tips Explained

 - Keep electric power cords clear of tools during use.

 - Fix all electrical problems right away.
-If power fuses fail often, or if circuit breakers trip often, electrical switches get hot or people are shocked from touching electrical equipment, it is an indication that something is amiss.
+If power fuses fail often, circuit breakers trip often, electrical switches get hot, or people are shocked from touching electrical equipment, it indicates something is amiss.

-- It is recommended that you should elevate electrical cords over aisles or work areas to eliminate the risk of people stumbling or tripping over them.
+- You should elevate electrical cords over aisles or work areas to eliminate the risk of people stumbling or tripping over them.

 - Follow the safety tips on new appliances.